MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2017-01-15-impersonating-office-365-users-mimikatz.md

 3. AAD logon name of&nbsp;the&nbsp;user we want to&nbsp;impersonate, e.g. elrond@contoso.com.
 This&nbsp;is&nbsp;typically either his&nbsp;*userPrincipalName* or&nbsp;*mail* attribute from&nbsp;the&nbsp;on-prem AD.
 4. SID of&nbsp;the&nbsp;user we want to&nbsp;impersonate, e.g. *S-1-5-21-2121516926-2695913149-3163778339-1234*.

-Having this&nbsp;information we can now&nbsp;create and&nbsp;use the&nbsp;Silver Ticket on any Windows computer connected to&nbsp;the&nbsp;internet.
+Having this&nbsp;information we can&nbsp;now&nbsp;create and&nbsp;use the&nbsp;Silver Ticket on any Windows computer connected to&nbsp;the&nbsp;internet.
 It&nbsp;does not even&nbsp;matter whether&nbsp;it&nbsp;is&nbsp;joined to&nbsp;a&nbsp;domain or&nbsp;a&nbsp;workgroup:

 1. Create the&nbsp;Silver Ticket and&nbsp;inject it&nbsp;into Kerberos cache: